-- 3.6 While State and Territory law enforcement agencies generally rely on their own legislative regimes for the use of surveillance devices, agencies can make use of the SD Act when investigating a Commonwealth matter or during a joint operation. - 3.7 During the reporting period the use of warrants under the SD Act continue to prove useful to law enforcement agencies, with an overall increased reported in their use.
-These results are consistent with operational activities.
+While State and Territory law enforcement agencies generally rely on their own legislative regimes for the use of surveillance devices, agencies can make use of the SD Act when investigating a Commonwealth matter or during a joint operation.

+During the reporting period the use of warrants under the SD Act continued to provide an important investigative tool to law enforcement agencies, with around 16 per cent more warrants being issued in 2013-14 than in 2012-13.
+This increase is consistent with previous reporting years.
+In 2012-13 around 13 per cent more warrants were issued than in 2011-12.

-CHAPTER 4 - INFORMATION REQUIRED UNDER THE ACT
+INFORMATION REQUIRED UNDER THE ACT